-Its flavors of tangy kaffir lime leaf, spicy, heart-warming Thai red curry paste, and a hint of sweetness drew us in so much that each bite was like going to the cozy house of a welcoming host who makes you feel so part of the family you never want to leave.
+- Thai sausage’s flavors of tangy kaffir lime leaf, spicy, heart-warming Thai red curry paste, and a hint of sweetness—each bite is like going to the cozy house of a welcoming host who makes you feel so part of the family you never want to leave.

 What is Thai Sausage?

-Thai sausage is a staple in the northeastern area of Thailand called Issan.
-It’s the land where after one bite of Issan food your mouth starts to zing, and your eyes to start to water, and you equally crave something to cool off your firey mouth, but also can’t wait for that next bite.
+It’s the land where after one bite of Isan food your mouth starts to zing, and your eyes start to water, and you equally crave something to cool off your firey mouth, but also can’t wait for that next bite.

 At least that’s how I feel!

-Yup, it’s where some of the spiciest, flavor packed Thai food originates.
-But you can find Issan food all over Thailand because it’s so delicious Thais everywhere want to eat it!
+Isan is where some of the spiciest, flavor packed Thai food originates.
+But you can find Isan food all over Thailand because it’s so delicious.
+Thais everywhere want to eat it!

 But not only is Thai sausage overflowing with flavor bounty, the other part of the meal my Thai Hubby couldn’t get enough of was the spicy, smoky Thai chili paste you dip the Thai sausage in.